TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

 Note that for Ethereum mainnet, the default values for appsPerChunk and firstSnap are 2,000,000 and 2,300,000 respectively.
 See the specification for a justification of these values.

-These items may be set in three ways, each overridding the preceeding method:
+These items may be set in three ways, each overriding the preceding method:

 -- in the above configuration file under the `[scrape.<chain>]` group,
 -- in the environment by exporting the configuration item as UPPER&lowbar;CASE (with underbars removed) and prepended with TB_SCRAPE&lowbar;CHAIN&lowbar;, or